“We all have dreams; in order to make dreams come into reality it takes an awful lot of determination, dedication, self-discipline and effort."

 - Jesse Owens, Olympic Gold-Medalist runner

-As the Trenton Half Marathon approaches this fall, avid and amateur runners from all over the world are stretching, strengthening and pushing themselves to prepare for the big event.
-And in homes, libraries and offices across the country, students are proof-reading assignments, checking their reading lists and gearing up for exams as they head toward a different type of finish line.
+Whenever the Trenton Half Marathon approaches in the fall, avid and amateur runners from all over the world stretch, strengthen and push themselves to prepare for the big event.
+And in homes, libraries and offices across the country, students continue to proof-read assignments, check their reading lists and gear up for exams as they head toward a different type of finish line.
 Whether you are gearing up to run a race or getting ready to return to college, you are preparing to accomplish a major milestone in your life.
-You can see the finish line as you hit the “submit” button on your application for graduation, or sprint toward the last credits you need to fulfill your degree requirements.
+You can see the finish line as you hit the “submit” button on your application for graduation, or sprint toward the last credits you need to fulfill your degree program requirements.
 After all that training, studying and preparing, at the end of the day, you did it.
-With your friends and family cheering you on at graduation or at the finish line, maybe a marathon and college aren’t so different after all:
+With your friends and family cheering you on at graduation or at the finish line, maybe a marathon and college aren’t so different after all.

 - Start training: In each endeavor, there needs to be some sort of training, mentally and/or physically.
 You wouldn’t take a test without studying, just as you wouldn’t run a race without proper stretching.